cph-oo221/Dat3-SP1/README.md

 ---

-### Description business idea:
+### Business Idea Description:
-*   HobbyMatch is an innovative web application designed to help users find meaningful connections based on common hobby interests.
+HobbyMatch is an innovative web application designed to help users find meaningful connections based on common hobby interests.
 The platform allows users to discover like-minded individuals by selecting their favorite hobbies and interests.
 Here's how it works:

   __Profile Creation:__ Users begin by creating a profile where they list their hobbies and interests.
 They can select from a wide range of options, such as hiking, cooking, photography, gaming, and more.